 Have you ever wanted to fly free like a bird of prey?
 Well, we can’t make you fly, but we can bring you to a place where you’ll have the same views as these magnificent birds.
-The gorge of Mont-rebei is a natural border between Catalonia and Aragon and it’s the perfect place to do a wide variety of activities -such as trekking, cycling, climbing, and kayaking- while experiencing a sense of isolation and freedom in the middle of a breathtaking landscape.
+The gorge of Mont-Rebei is a natural border between Catalonia and Aragon, and it’s the perfect place to do a wide variety of activities -such as trekking, cycling, climbing, and kayaking- while experiencing a sense of isolation and freedom in the middle of a breathtaking landscape.
 So grab your trainers and your flip-flops and follow us to this natural paradise!

-What to do
+What to do in Mont-Rebei

 Start at the parking “La Masieta” for a lovely walk through the gorge.
 The first part is an easy walk that gets you to the first suspension bridge.
 We realised how high we were when we finally were brave enough to look down.

 Breath in the fresh air of the mountains and continue to the gorge’s gorgeous entrance.
 Once there, the feeling of freedom and the views are indescribable.
 We stopped in one of the benches for a picnic -that we brought from home- and get some energy while looking at an impressive landscape.

 After passing the gorge, the fun hasn’t ended yet.
 The next part runs down a smoothly slope until the second suspension bridge and… surprise!
 You’re no longer in Catalonia; you’re in the region of Aragon.